How TheHyperBot Works

 Why cross margin for grid trading?

-With 50 orders using only 40% of your portfolio, the remaining 60% sits as a reserve.
-In cross mode, this reserve acts as additional collateral.
+With 50 orders using only 40% of your portfolio, the remaining 60% acts as a collateral buffer.
+In cross mode, that buffer is not isolated cash; it supports the whole account and is at risk if liquidation occurs.
 Example:

 How Liquidation Works